 In my view, the book could have been better off sans the hotchpotch of the final chapter.
 So you have everything from the rising Chinese capitalism to the human epitome of capitalism, George Soros to tidbits of Behavioral finance.
 That said, one can safely skip the final chapter at the expense of losing out on some general and easily available information.

-Finally, Niall Ferguson’s ‘The Ascent of Money’ despite some obvious shortcomings towards the end, successfully unwraps several of the lesser-known financial facts of the world.
+Finally, Niall Ferguson’s ‘The Ascent of Money’ despite some obvious shortcomings toward the end, successfully unwraps several of the lesser-known financial facts of the world.